Quarantine rules and travel from New Zealand

 The moratorium for NSW residents returning from Victoria to have their hotel quarantine fee waived expired at 12.01am Friday, 11 September 2020.

-- you have arrived in NSW by aircraft and you have been in a country other than Australia within 14 days immediately prior to your arrival
+- you have arrived in NSW by aircraft and you have been in a country other than Australia or New Zealand within 14 days immediately prior to your arrival

 - you are a NSW resident returning from Victoria after the Moratorium expired on 12:01am Friday, 11 September 2020, and